-Pre-professional health sciences, BS
+Preprofessional health sciences, BS

-Simon was a Barrett, The Honors College student who discovered exactly what growth and energy meant as he pursued his honors thesis project, supported through the Korean language program, one of the fastest growing programs in ASU's School of International Letters and Cultures (SILC).
+Simon was a Barrett, The Honors College student who discovered what growth and energy mean.
+He pursued his honors thesis project, supported through the Korean language program, one of the fastest growing programs in ASU's School of International Letters and Cultures (SILC).
 He also completed a minor in Asian Pacific American studies.
 Simon credits his thesis studies with helping him become more aware of other cultures and more empathetic of cultural differences.
+After graduation from ASU, Simon went on to intern with the nonprofit Asian Pacific Community in Action and assist in projects focused on culturally competent and linguistically appropriate community health efforts.
+He will complete his degree at the University of Colorado's School of Dental Medicine in 2024 and plans to continue his work in underserved communities.